The Survival Guide to Purim With Kids: 7 Tips for Managing the Purim Activities Stress-Free

 - Breakfast Breakfast Breakfast: There’s a nice amount of time in the morning until the action starts.
 ‘I’m not sure if there’s any science behind this, but I think if our kids have some real food in their stomachs the candy will have less of an effect,’ says Esther, 31.
 ‘Either way, having a solid breakfast gets the day started the right way.’
 We women need to seize every opportunity on this day, so get up early and whip up an all-star breakfast.
 Go with any of your best-sellers, or you can try oatmeal sprinkled with walnuts and pecans, and serve some bananas on the side, or hard-boiled eggs, toasted whole-grain bread, and maybe some blueberries in little shot glasses with a tiny fork (little trick to make them more exciting to eat) Whatever it is, get it into their little tummies.

 - Poison Control: There’s junk and there’s JUNK.
 Plan out better nosh choices with your kids.
 Push the potato chips instead of the MSG-doused Bissli.
 Swap artificially dyed candy for chocolate bars.
-Push for the apple juice or an interesting tropical juice instead of, what do they call those horrific colorful drinks?
-Mondos?
-Give your kids pre-filtered options for their mishloach manos.
-My kids usually think all ten mishoach manos that they made are actually for them to eat, so it’s nice to fill them with, let’s not say good, but at least less bad, choices.
+Push for the apple juice or an interesting tropical juice instead of those horrific fake-colorful drinks.
+Give your kids pre-filtered options for their mishloach manot.
+My kids usually think all ten mishloach manot that they made are actually for them to eat, so it’s nice to fill them with, let’s not say good, but at least less bad, choices.

 - Snack Packs: Oddly, most of us are ravenous on Purim because instead of eating meals we are just grazing on goodies.
 ‘Think of all your most successful healthy snack options and have a few dishes prepared,’ says Hadassah, 29.
 ‘I like to bring out a new snack every couple hours, something that the kids will be excited to try, and that way they’re filling up on substance.’
 Although, it’s probably wrong to assume that if you take up tummy space with food there will be less room for candy.
 That logic doesn’t work here…